-We helped a tractor trailer driver from nearby Chesnee who got rear-ended by another tractor trailer in a snow blizzard in Laramie, Wyoming.
+We helped a tractor trailer driver from nearby Chesnee with his job injury case after he got rear-ended by another tractor trailer in a snow blizzard in Laramie, Wyoming.
 He suffered severe spinal injuries to his neck and back, affecting both arms and his right leg, along with chronic intense pain.
 His neurosurgeon concluded he suffered a two herniated spinal discs in his neck.
 The neurosurgeon removed the damaged discs, replacing them with metal and using metal plates and screws to fuse the two discs together.
 Our client’s orthopedist also recommended a similar operation in the low back spine.
 The neurosurgeon assigned our client a 71% permanent impairment rating to his cervical (neck) spine.

 The employer refused to provide workers’ compensation benefits, claiming our client was not an employee, but was instead an independent contractor.
 Workers’ Compensation law provides no benefits for independent contractors.
 It is a complex case to present to a Workers’ Compensation Commissioner, because it involves showing many facts to prove the injured worker is an employee, all in the face of stern denials by the employer, who often has a written agreement signed by the injured worker called an Independent Contractor Agreement.

 Basically, the law says an injured worker is an employee if the employer has the right to control and direct the way work is done.
 To prove this, the injured worker must present evidence of four factors- 1) the employer’s right or use of control, 2) the employer’s furnishing equipment, 3) method of payment, and 4) right to fire.
 In this case decided under old law, employment was presumed if the injured worker proved just one factor.